stefanpejcic/OpenPanel/documentation/docs/admin/users/openpanel.md

 The Services tab displays a list of all services installed inside the user's Docker container, along with their current status.
 You have options to start, stop, or restart a service.

 ![openadmin users single user view services tab](/img/admin/services_tab.png)

+Services can be [pre-installed in a Docker image](https://dev.openpanel.co/images/), which is recommended for production to reduce the disk usage required for idle user accounts.
+Alternatively, they can be [installed later by an administrator](#) or by a user with [granted sudo access](#sudo-access).

 ----